Skip to content

 Abstract

-The purpose of this study was to design and synthesize the ug46 peptide, incorporate its fibrils into composite materials, and evaluate its structural and antimicrobial properties.
+The objective of this study was to design and synthesize the ug46 peptide, incorporate its fibrils into composite materials, and evaluate its structural and antimicrobial properties.
 Another objective was to utilize spectroscopy and molecular simulation, enhanced by Machine Vision methods, to monitor the aggregation process of the ug46 peptide and assess its potential as a scaffold for an antimicrobial peptide.

 The structural analysis of the ug46 peptide reveals its dynamic conformational changes.
 Initially, the peptide exhibits a disordered structure with minimal α-helix content, but as incubation progresses, it aggregates into fibrils rich in β-sheets.
 This transformation was validated by CD and ThT assays, which showed decreased molar ellipticity and an increase in ThT fluorescence.